tomasruizr/Backbone.localStorage/README.md

 _______
 Added by Tomás Ruiz <tomasruizr@gmail.com>
 Support the plug and play with the override, so whenever it's present, things will be stored locally.
+The storage will be identified by the model __urlRoot__ in each model that syncs, so the property must be present.
 _______

 ## Usage